In this guide you'll find answers to questions including:

 Your new supplier will contact your old supplier to agree a switch over date, and let you know when they send out your welcome pack.

-If your energy contract is ending, you may be able to switch without paying a cancellation fee.
+If you’ve entered the final 49 days of your fixed-price energy deal, you should be able to switch without paying any exit fees.
 Check your energy bill for more information about the costs of cancelling your service.

-Before you switch, ask your current supplier if they can move you to one of their cheaper tariffs.
+Before you switch, ask your current supplier if it can move you to one of its cheaper tariffs.
 This could save you money without having to go through the switching process.

 If you get Warm Home Discount with your current supplier, make sure your new supplier also offers the scheme.